 Suitable Condition for Pier Foundation

 Pier foundation is used in the below conditions:

-- When decomposed rocks are present in the top strata, and there are underlying strata of sound rock below them, in such condition pier foundations, are used.
+- When decomposed rocks are present in the top strata, and there are underlying strata of sound rock below them, in such conditions pier foundations, are used.

-- As stiff clays offer a lot of resistance when driving a bearing pile, pier foundations can be conveniently used in such situation.
+- As stiff clays offer a lot of resistance when driving a bearing pile, piers foundations can be conveniently used in such situations.

-- If structure needed to be built on a slope, pier foundation is used
+- If a structure needed to be built on a slope, a pier foundation is used

 - The soil must have a low bearing capacity of water unless the pillars will sink under the weight of the house

 What are the differences between masonry and concrete pier foundations?

 Masonry piers are made from concrete, brick, or stone and are typically reinforced with steel rods or rebar.
 Concrete piers are made from concrete only.